corben2/check_snmp_synology/README.md

 ## Requirements
-The SNMP agent on the NAS has to be activated.
+snmpwalk and smnpget need to be installed.
+Also, the SNMP agent on the NAS has to be activated.

 ## Usage
 ```